What is the Difference between Jail and Prison?

 Whereas county jails house inmates for up to a year and prisons house inmates for more than a year, state jails in Texas house inmates for up to two years.

-It’s Always Preferable to Avoid Jail & Prison
+It’s Always Preferable to Avoid Jail & Prison in Texas

-While it’s good to know the real differences between jail and prison, it’s even better to avoid a stay in either of them.
+While it’s good to know the real difference between jail and prison, it’s even better to avoid a stay in either of them.
 Our attorneys at Rodriguez & Gimbert, P.L.L.C. can help you mitigate your responsibility for criminal charges against you, which can help you avoid penalties involving incarceration.

 Learn more about what our attorneys can do for you during a consultation.
 Contact us online to request one today!